Cincinnati Chili Recipe (Instant Pot) - a taste of the queen city from your pressure cooker in about an hour.

 - 2 tablespoons brown sugar

-- 1 pound dried spaghetti, cooked according to package directions in salted water
+- 1 pound dry spaghetti, cooked according to package directions in salted water

-- 8 ounces (4 cups) finely grated cheddar cheese
+- 8 ounces (4 cups) finely shredded cheddar cheese

 - Minced onions